BalavigneshSankar/Todo/README.md

 # Todo Tracker
 Todo Tracker is a Full Stack Task Manager App.
-Has Signup/Login with password encryption for data security and other features.
+Has authentication with password encryption for data security and other features.
 It is responsive to all screen sizes and devices.

 ## Tech Stack